Neurofeedback Treatment for Anxiety

 How Does Neurofeedback Help Anxiety?

-Neurofeedback is all about teaching the brain to self-regulate.
+Neurofeedback focuses on teaching the brain to self-regulate.
 When the Central Nervous System (CNS) becomes dysregulated, a variety of symptoms or behaviors can appear, such as anxiety, depression, memory problems, focus issues, and impulse control problems.
-With Neurofeedback, you learn to self-regulate, and anxious symptoms are reduced.
+Neurofeedback training often focuses on increasing the power of alpha theta brainwave activities to promote relaxation and reduce anxiety.
+With neurofeedback mindfulness adjustment, you learn to self-regulate, and anxious symptoms are reduced.

 Neurofeedback works at the subconscious level, which is controlled 90 to 95% of the time.
 Through a process of measurement and reinforcement, one learns to regulate their brainwave activity.

 Quite simply, one is reinforced for changing brainwaves at a subconscious level through the use of computers.
-This self-regulation calms the nervous system, reducing or eliminating symptoms.
+This self-regulation calms the nervous system, reduced anxiety or eliminating symptoms and better stress response.

 Neurofeedback Calms Brain Communication That Leads To Overthinking and Anxious Thoughts